 - Mr Andjic, Fatima Hammoud and her mother, Hakime Hammoud for offences under section 87 of the Independent Commission Against Corruption Act 1988.

 A brief of evidence was provided to the DPP on 21 April 2017.
-The Commission is awaiting the DPP's decision on whether proceedings will be taken.

 Recommendations for disciplinary action